 1999 Ph.D., University of Nebraska-Lincoln, USA

 Dr. Grünhagen serves as President of the International Society of Franchising (ISoF), the premier global association of academic researchers with a focus on franchising.
 He is also a past Chair of the International Society of Franchising (ISoF) annual conference and a past Chair of the Office Depot Small Business Research Forum.
-Dr. Grünhagen's research has been recognized through the Arthur S. Karp Award for the "Best Applied Research Paper on Franchising" by the Educational Foundation of the International Franchise Association (IFA) and the "Best Paper Award" by the International Society of Franchising (ISoF).
+Dr. Grünhagen's research has been recognized twice through the Arthur S. Karp Award for the "Best Applied Research Paper on Franchising" by the Educational Foundation of the International Franchise Association (IFA) and the "Best Paper Award" by the International Society of Franchising (ISoF).
 He serves as Associate Editor for the "Franchising and Small Business Marketing" area of the Journal of Small Business Management, and has been a Co-Editor of several special issues on franchising of the Journal of Retailing, Journal of Small Business Management and the Journal of Marketing Channels.

 Dr. Grünhagen's research has been published or accepted by numerous academic journals such as the Journal of Retailing, Journal of Business Research, Psychology & Marketing, Journal of Macromarketing, European Journal of Marketing, Journal of Small Business Management, Journal of Economic Psychology and the Journal of Marketing Channels.
-He has been quoted as an expert on franchising by global news outlets such as Entrepreneur Magazine, The Wall Street Journal, The China Business Journal and National Public Radio (NPR), and he has been invited to present his research across five continents in Asia, Africa, Australia, Europe and North America.
+He has been quoted as an expert on franchising by global news outlets such as Entrepreneur Magazine, The Wall Street Journal, The China Business Journal and National Public Radio (NPR), and he has been invited to present his research across six continents in Asia, Africa, Australia, Europe and North and South America.